Delta Cryogenic Second Stage: Interim Cryogenic Propulsion Stage

-The Interim Cryogenic Propulsion Stage (ICPS) serves as the upper stage for the initial configuration (Block 1) of NASA's Space Launch System (SLS).
-It's a derivative of the 5-meter DCSS, with minimal modifications for SLS integration.
+The Interim Cryogenic Propulsion Stage (ICPS) is the upper stage for the initial configuration of NASA's Space Launch System (SLS).
+It is a derivative of the 5-meter DCSS, with minimal modifications for SLS integration.
 Like the earlier DCSS, the ICPS is powered by one Aerojet Rocketdyne RL10 engine and generates 110.1 kN of maximum thrust.
-Like all previous DCSS units, Artemis I used the RL10B-2 engine, however Artemis II and III will use the RL10C-2.
+Like all previous DCSS units, Artemis I used the RL10B-2 engine; however, Artemis II used, and IV will use, the RL10C-2.
+However, Artemis III will use a boilerplate ICPS, and as such, will have no RL10B-2 engine, nor a RL10C-2.

 The ICPS for the Artemis I mission was mated to the SLS launch stack on 6 July 2021.
-It performed as expected, providing the necessary thrust during the successful launch on 16 November 2022 at 06:47:44 UTC (01:47:44 EST).
+It performed as expected, providing the necessary thrust during the successful launch on 16 November 2022.

-The ICPS is designed as a temporary solution and slated to be replaced by the next-generation Exploration Upper Stage for the Artemis IV mission and beyond.
+The ICPS is designed as a temporary solution.
+Prior to February 2026 it was slated to be replaced by the next-generation Exploration Upper Stage for the Artemis IV mission and beyond; however, it is now planned to be replaced by a commercial alternative, the Centaur V.